-Private tidal rock pools hidden amid a surreal volcanic landscape.
+The private tidal rock pools of Bushrangers Bay are hidden amid a surreal volcanic landscape.

 This basalt coastline is quite unlike anywhere else in the area, or even the state.
 Volcanic black rocks emerge from clear blue water.
 Deep pools are filled at high tide and slowly warm throughout the day.
 It has a distinct look and feel, so you can imagine how our eyes popped out of our heads when we saw this secret spot featured in the 2009 film adaptation of Where the Wild Things Are.
 Indeed, it seems like a natural place for a wild rumpus, and you will see lots of kangaroos if you arrive early in the morning.

 We start our trip from the Cape Schanck Lighthouse carpark, from where it is a 3-kilometre one-way walk to Bushrangers Bay.
 Good snacks being essential, we often stop for supplies at Hawkes vegetable and farm store on our way down.
 Follow the well-defined track along the top of cliffs and through tunnels of coastal banksia.
 The trail eventually emerges onto the beach to reveal a storybook landscape of hulking, dark headlands.
-Don’t be surprised to see waves exploding onto the beach, as it is exposed to a constant barrage of swells from the south.
+It is exposed to a constant barrage of swells from the south, so don’t be surprised to see waves exploding onto the beach.
 We prefer the safety and beauty of the nearby tidal rock pools.

 Follow the beach east towards the rocky headlands.
 The most prominent feature is Elephant Rock and the best pools are distributed around its base, on the left-hand side.
 Water is always clear here and often a few degrees warmer than the ocean – Victoria’s version of a spa bath.
 Remember, this is a low-tide-only spot, so take a moment to make sure that rogue waves aren’t crashing into the pools before jumping in.Otherwise you may suddenly find yourself inside a washing machine or heading out to sea.